-Doesn’t look like anything to me: Everything you need to know about ‘Westworld’ S2
+It doesn’t look like anything to me: Everything about ‘Westworld’ season 2

 Westworld was one of the best TV shows in a long time when it dropped on HBO back in 2016, with an all-star cast (Evan Rachel Wood, Thandie Newton, Jeffrey Wright, Ed Harris, James Marsden, and Anthony freakin’ Hopkins) and a unique storyline*.
 The sci-fi western hybrid demanded both close attention and thoughtful analysis through its transmission of major revelations throughout the debut season.